 On Friday morning we received a text message from the dive shop to say that our snorkelling trip to the Solitary Islands had been cancelled due to a swell whipped up by high winds off the coast.
-This was perhaps an intimation of dangerous weather conditions than would a week later culminate in a tropical cyclone that devastated Fiji (Cyclone Winston).
+This was an intimation of dangerous weather conditions that would a week later culminate in a tropical cyclone that devastated Fiji (Cyclone Winston).

 With our planned trip cancelled, we drove into the CBD to buy food for lunch and dinner at the Happy Frog, which is one of several businesses in town that cater to vegetarians and vegans.
 We then drove to Bruxner Park Flora Reserve on the edge of Ulidarra National park.

 The turnoff to Bruxner Park Road is only 5km North of Coffs Harbour (look for the sign to Sealy Lookout, a short distance north from the Big Banana, directly opposite turnoff to Korora).
 We first went to Korora Lookout, which has lovely views of Coffs Harbour and surrounds.
 We then moved on to the new Forest Sky Pier at Sealy lookout which affords even more amazing views of the district: you can see down the coast for about 100 km.

 We discovered that the names for roads and walking paths are different on the tourist brochures to those on the ground, possibly due to new works in the area.
 Our chosen walk—End Peak Track—was closed due to these works, so we drove to Halfway Creek Picnic area in the hope of picking up a different track.

 When we arrived at the picnic area, we found our passage barred by a vast spider web with a huge orb-weaver in the centre of it.
 We have seen some big orb-weavers in our time, but this one took the prize; and because it was close to ground level, we could get close to her.
 It was difficult to get a clear shot of Her Highness, but we did our best.